marcpage/libernet/README.md

 If there are more than 1 MiB in matches that match equally then choose at random the matches to include.

 When passing on search results, make sure to filter out [deleted identifiers](#deleting-data).
-While this is not foolproof, it will help get more relevant results returned to the requester.
+While this does not completely remove the possibility of [deleted identifiers](#deleting-data) from being passed around, it will help get more relevant results returned to the requester.

 ```
 {